 Whoa guys.
-The possibility of us building our Real Life Home next year is actually pretty high.
+The possibility of us building Our House in the Trees next year is actually pretty high.
 Like already picked out our appliances high.
 Not that there isn’t a chance it won’t work out because, hello, construction be crazy.
 But I am allowing myself to feel slightly excited.
 Not that I’ll end up brokenhearted if it doesn’t happen.
 I love our current house and staying here another year or two certainly wouldn’t be the end of the world.
 But we have been planning to build and move to the land for six years now.
 We’ve kind of reached the “if we’re going to do this, then let’s do it already” point.

 Which is why Devin and I are preparing our current home for sale even though we likely won’t list for another six months or so.
 Because we’re the kind of people that like to be ready.
 Although I’m thinking selling the home you’ve lived in for ten years and building a new house is somewhat akin to having a new baby.
 You’re never quite ready and when it happens you are both filled with extreme joy and deep, deep terror.
 But maybe that’s just me being melodramatic.

 I wanted to share the process with you and offer some home staging tips I’ve come up with or stolen from somebody else.
 First up – outdoors!